xthames/Thames-etal_2025_jgrse/README.md

     | `VolatileProcessing_2025XI.m` | Identify parameter ranges discussed in main paper | `%% TARGETED OUTPUT ASSESSMENT USING JUST BEST-KNOWN CONSTRAINTS` | Comment out other sections, execute script in IDE |

 ## Reproduce my figures
-After creating the output data from the steps outlined above -- or downloading the output data used in the paper from the Zenodo repository -- to recreate the figures simply proceed as follows:
+After creating the output data from the steps outlined above -- or downloading the output data used in the paper from the Zenodo repository and placing them in the same hierarchy listed above -- to recreate the figures simply proceed as follows:

 | Figure Number(s) | Script Name | Description | Section | How to Run |
 | --- | --- | --- | --- | --- |